Cogitate-consortium/cogitate-msp2/fMRI/README.md

    ```
 6. **Decoding / nibetaseries** — [nibetaseries docs](https://nibetaseries.readthedocs.io/en/stable/) and [Singularity](https://docs.sylabs.io/guides/latest/user-guide/); on HPC often `module load nibetaseries/0.6.0`.

 **Typical install time on a normal desktop:** cloning the repo and installing the Python packages above usually takes **about 5–15 minutes**.
-Installing FSL, FreeSurfer, and/or ANTs from scratch is longer (often **30 minutes to a few hours**, depending on download speed); follow the linked vendor guides.
+Installing FSL, FreeSurfer, and/or ANTs from scratch is longer (often **30 minutes to a few hours**, depending on download speed); follow the linked guides.

 ---